Mamie Eisenhower: Politics

-Eisenhower had little interest in the political aspects of the presidency, and she was never directly involved in her husband's decisions.
+Eisenhower had little interest in the presidency's political aspects, and was never directly involved in her husband's decisions.
 She entered the West Wing of the White House only four times during her tenure.
 This lack of political involvement contributed to her subservient image that protected her from heavy media scrutiny and bolstered her popularity.
-The main political cause that held her interest was that of social issues, including women's issues and civil rights.
-She expressed a desire to see women elected to Congress, and she sponsored several women's clubs.
-She also saw to inviting Black women to the White House, including Marian Anderson and the National Council of Negro Women.
-Other causes that she supported include soldiers' benefits, civil defense, blood drives, and the United Nations.
-Following her husband's heart attack, she chaired fundraising for the American Heart Association.
-The president would also consult her at times on economic issues, having depended on her for finance throughout their marriage.
+The main political cause that interested her was social issues, including women's issues and civil rights.
+She expressed a desire to see women elected to Congress, and sponsored several women's clubs.
+She also invited Black women to the White House, including Marian Anderson and the National Council of Negro Women.
+Other causes she supported include soldiers' benefits, civil defense, blood drives, and the United Nations.
+After her husband's heart attack, she chaired fundraising for the American Heart Association.
+The president also consulted her at times on economic issues, having depended on her for finance throughout their marriage.

 Her control over the guest list and social scheduling allowed Eisenhower some degree of political influence.
-When organizing the 1953 annual vice president's dinner, she invited every senator with the exception of Joseph McCarthy, allowing the president to maintain distance from the controversial senator without taking a stance.
+When organizing the 1953 annual vice president's dinner, she invited every senator except Joseph McCarthy, allowing the president to maintain distance from McCarthy without taking a stance.
 When the President of Haiti visited the White House, she ensured he would be received with full honors to celebrate the first Black head of state to visit the White House.
-Most of her influence in the Oval Office came through her social role; she made a point of knowing the president's cabinet members and support staff, and she congratulated them and their wives on successes in order to improve morale.
+Most of her influence in the Oval Office came through her social role; she made a point of knowing the president's cabinet members and support staff, and congratulated them and their wives on successes to improve morale.

-Eisenhower was reportedly unhappy with the idea of John F. Kennedy coming into office following her husband's term and expressed displeasure about new First Lady Jacqueline Kennedy; she referred to Mrs. Kennedy as "the college girl".
-Jacqueline Kennedy had just given birth to son John Jr. via caesarean section two weeks prior to a planned tour of the White House; however, Mamie Eisenhower did not inform Jacqueline Kennedy that there was a wheelchair available for her to use while showing her the various sections of the White House.
-Seeing Eisenhower's displeasure during the tour, Kennedy kept her composure while in Eisenhower's presence, finally collapsing in private once she returned home.
-When Mamie Eisenhower was later questioned as to why she would do such a thing, the former first lady simply stated, "Because she never asked."
+Eisenhower was reportedly unhappy with the idea of John F. Kennedy coming into office following her husband's term and expressed displeasure about new First Lady Jacqueline Kennedy, calling her "the college girl".
+Jacqueline Kennedy had given birth to John Jr. via caesarean section two weeks before a planned tour of the White House, but Mamie did not inform her that a wheelchair was available for her to use while showing her the various sections of the White House.
+Seeing Eisenhower's displeasure during the tour, Kennedy kept her composure in Eisenhower's presence, collapsing in private once she returned home.
+When Eisenhower was later asked why she would do such a thing, she replied, "Because she never asked."